namshi/namshi.github.com/source/_posts/2014-10-02-newsletter-number-58.markdown

 > News from the IT Team:
 >
-> Hallal is back from [Symfony Live London](http://london2014.live.symfony.com) and wrote a [blog post](http://tech.namshi.com/blog/2014/10/02/what-went-down-at-symfonylive-london/) about it.
+> Our fella Hallal is back from [Symfony Live London](http://london2014.live.symfony.com) and he wrote a [nice recap](http://tech.namshi.com/blog/2014/10/02/what-went-down-at-symfonylive-london/), go and check it out.
 >

 But what has the team been looking at over the past week?
 Below